thesushilsharma/Sushily/README.md

 # pal
+"Create your own customized AI assistant to cater to your unique requirements."
 The chatbot should allow users to enter text and receive responses from an AI-powered backend.

 ## Features